I was eating a chocolate this morning. And I noticed how alike a chocolate & a relationship are.

 Then, edge of a chocolate gradually starts to melt.
 An edges lose its acute shape and gets rounded.
 Gradually it gives pleasant touch to our mouth.
 And taste also gradually changes….more smooth, more mellow….

 It is when we start to realise it’s a chocolate that is sweet, neither bitter nor poisonous.
-As time goes by, a chocolate gets melting more and becomes sweeter and sweeter…., pleasant feeling increases.
+Over time, a chocolate gets melting more and becomes sweeter and sweeter…., pleasant feeling increases.

 If it’s a fine chocolate, there is one more pleasure in it.
 As outer part melts, gradually “a juice” from inside flows out.
 Often this juice contains alcohol.
 It brings an intoxication to us.